Mental Health Documentaries

 2. Of Two Minds

-This controversial documentary explores the history of five powerful psychedelic substances and their potential to treat a wide variety of ailments, from Post Traumatic Stress Disorder (PTSD) to cancer.
+This controversial documentary (free here) explores the history of four powerful psychedelic substances (LSD, Psilocybin, MDMA and Ayahuasca) and their previously established medicinal potential to treat a wide variety of ailments, from Post-Traumatic Stress Disorder (PTSD) to cancer.
+This mental health documentary features interviews with some of the world’s foremost researchers, writers, and pioneers in the growing field of psychedelic psychotherapy, such as Gabor Mate, Rick Doblin, Dennis McKenna, and Michael C. Mithoefer.